neonevm/neon-evm.docs/docs/developing/dev_environment/choosing_proxy.md

 *This guide describes how to choose a Neon proxy to send a transaction to Solana.*

-Before sending a transaction to the Neon EVM, users can choose the operator that's best for them to perform the transaction.
+Before sending a transaction to the Neon EVM, users can choose the operator that is optimal for them to perform the transaction.
 The operator is not chosen directly, but through the proxies they serve.

 The Neon EVM provides users with a [table](clusters/neon_proxy_rpc_endpoints.md) containing the [RPC](about/terminology.md#remote-procedure-call-rpc) URLs of all available proxies, each served by a separate operator.
 Each URL corresponds to the operator's public key, which it uses to sign and send a transaction to the Neon EVM.